Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

 In both cases (the classical $\vect{H}^{\vect{ws}}$, and the hand-crafted $\vect{H} = \mathbb{D}_{\vect{l}} \cdot \vect{H}^{\vect{ws}} \cdot \mathbb{D}_{\vect{r}}$) the size of the interaction neighborhood (the interaction length) is signal independent.
 Note that the neighborhoods for both sensors (red and blue) are the same, regardless of the different stimulation that can be seen in Fig. \ref{explanation}.

-Fig. \ref{lo_nuestro} shows the kernels obtained from Eq. \ref{relation_W_H}.
-The top row shows the three components of $\vect{H}$: (1)~the top-left term which is proportional to $\frac{1}{\vect{x}}$, (2)~the top-center term which consists of the invariant Gaussian neighborhoods $\vect{W}$, and (3)~the top-right term which is proportional to $\frac{df}{dx}$.
-And the bottom row shows the result of the product of the three terms: the bottom-left shows the global result and the bottom-right zooms on the high-frequency horizontal subband.
+Fig.~\ref{lo_nuestro} shows the kernels obtained from Eq.~\ref{relation_W_H}.
+The three components of $\vect{H}$ are: in Fig.~\ref{lo_nuestro}.a the term proportional to $\frac{1}{\vect{x}}$, in Fig.~\ref{lo_nuestro}.b~the term based on Gaussian neighborhoods $\vect{W}$, and in Fig.~\ref{lo_nuestro}.c~the term proportional to $g_n(\vect{x})$.
+Finally, Fig.~\ref{lo_nuestro}.d shows the global result of the product of the three terms and the Fig.~\ref{lo_nuestro}.e zooms on the high-frequency horizontal subband that contains the co-linear situation considered in the physiological experiments~\cite{Cavanaugh02b}.

-These three terms have the following positive results: (1)~the product by the high-pass terms moderates the effect of the unit-norm Gaussian at low-frequency subbands as in the empirical kernel tuned in~\cite{Martinez19} ahown in Fig.~\ref{kernels}-right, (2)~the term proportional to $\frac{1}{\vect{x}}$ scales the interaction length according to the signal, and (3)~the shape of the kernel depends on the signal because $H_{ij}$ is modulated by $(\frac{df}{dx})_j$, and this implies that when the surround is aligned with the sensor, the kernel elongates in that direction (as the probability of co-assignment in Fig.~\ref{fig_cohen}).
-This will lead to smaller responses when the sensor is flanked by co-linear stimuli (as in Cavanaugh results~\cite{Cavanaugh02b}.
+These three terms have the following positive results: (1)~the product by the high-pass terms moderates the effect of the unit-norm Gaussian at low-frequency subbands as in the empirical kernel tuned in~\cite{Martinez19} shown in Fig.~\ref{kernels}-right, (2)~the term proportional to $\frac{1}{\vect{x}}$ scales the interaction length according to the signal, and (3)~the shape of the kernel depends on the signal because $H_{ij}$ is modulated by $(g_n(\vect{x}))_j$, and this implies that when the surround is aligned with the sensor, the kernel elongates in that direction (as the probability of co-assignment in Fig.~\ref{fig_cohen}.b).
+This will lead to smaller responses when the sensor is flanked by co-linear stimuli (as in Cavanaugh et al. results~\cite{Cavanaugh02b}).
 In summary, deriving the Divisive Normalization as the steady state of a Wilson-Cowan system with Gaussian unit-norm wiring explains two experimental facts: (1)~the high-pass filters that had to be added to the structure of the kernel in Divisive Normalization to reproduce contrast responses \cite{Martinez19}, and (2)~the adaptive asymmetry of the kernel that changes its shape depending on the background texture~\cite{Nelson1985,Deangelis94, Walker99,Cavanaugh02a,Cavanaugh02b}.